thlorenz/rid-examples/flutter/todo/README.md

   `./plugin/lib/ios`
 - `./macos` builds the Rust binary to run on MacOs directly and places it inside `./plugin/lib/macos`, this is the same format as running `cargo build` on your Mac

+## Caveats

+At this point _Rid_ hasn't been published, therefore the build step cannot be performed and this example only serves to demonstrate what is possible once it _is_ published and open sourced.

+For more information please see [_Is Rid Open Sourced?_](../../README.md#is-rid-open-sourced)